sisoe24/nukeserversocket/README.md

 ## 1.6.
 Extendibility

 The plugin essentially works as a server socket that waits for incoming requests.
 Once a request is received, it performs the required operations within Nuke and sends back the result.
-This plugin is not tied to any specific application, which means it is easy to implement a new client without having to modify the NukeServerSocket source code.
-All the client needs to do is send the data to the specified address within NukeServerSocket.
+This plugin is not tied to any specific application, which means it is easy to implement a new client without having to modify the nukeserversocket source code.
+All the client needs to do is send the data to the specified address within nukeserversocket.

-If you wish to create a new client or contribute to the existing ones, you can find more information on the [wiki page](https://github.com/sisoe24/NukeServerSocket/wiki/Create-custom-client)
+If you wish to create a new client or contribute to the existing ones, you can find more information on the [wiki page](https://github.com/sisoe24/nukeserversocket/wiki/Create-custom-client)

 ## 1.8.
 Known Issues